 The daily average of wet troposphere correction (radiometer - ECMWF) difference for Jason-3 and Jason-2 is plotted as a function of time on left of figure 12.
-There is a small bias between Jason-2 and Jason-3 that grown since 2017.

-Note that violet line indicates change of standard from GDR-D to GDR-F from cycle 171 onwards.
+Normalized histograms over the whole GDR-D serie, 2 years of Jason-3 GDR-F data and over cycle 196 are plotted on the right of the figure.
+They show similar features around their means.
 There is a bias of -6.3mm from Jason-3 GDR-D to GDR-F wet troposphere correction (radiometre - model) difference.
-This jump in mixed Jason-3 GDR-D/GDR-F daily average monitoring will disappear once the whole time serie will be reprocessed.